pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 Tortoises are non-KoS.
 No see invis.

 Letters drop from recruits (72-74); disguise parts also drop from recruits.
 The rum recipe seems to only drop from the named pirates inside the inner fort (74-76), although it may be a very rare drop outside.
 The hounds should be interspersed with the recruits, but as double pulls, so it isn’t as easy/safe as it looks.
 The palisade key, to enter the fort, is a rare drop outside from recruits.
+It's probably best to finish your recruit quote before going inside for the rum recipe and any remaining disguise drops.

 Rum recipe drops maybe 1-20 in inner fort.
-Can get over the inner wall from the north end, if careful – use lev, scoot up as far as you can go, and duck.
+Can get over the inner wall from the north end, if careful – use lev, scoot up as far as you can go, and duck; you may need shrink as well.
 It is probably a good idea to move to the inner fort as soon as you get the Palisade key, although you may not have all the dog hairs at this point.

 Blacksail mobs give +Blacksail Pirates faction.
 The quests raise Blacksail Smugglers, which is the faction the vendor (Halon Griere) is on.
 Comments on Allakhazam say that you need Pirates faction to buy Vineleash Cascade (druid and ranger spell), but I suspect this is in error.